The Short Story Day Africa Editing Mentoring Programme is now in its third year, and is currently calling for applications for two editing fellows.

 How to Apply

-Please send a one-page letter of motivation explaining who you are and why we should consider you for the editing mentorship, along with a CV outlining your relevant tertiary education and previous experience in the field of editing/fiction.
-Applications will be accepted by email only and should be sent to: firstname.lastname@example.org with the subject line Application for SSDA Editing Mentorship.
+Please send a one-page letter of motivation explaining who you are and why we should consider you for the editing mentorship, along with a CV outlining your relevant tertiary education and previous experience in the field of editing/fiction, to us by 5 February 2019.
+Applications will be accepted by email only and should be sent to: email@example.com with the subject line Application for SSDA Editing Mentorship.